Iḷisaġvik College: Partnerships

 IC is a member of the American Indian Higher Education Consortium (AIHEC), a community of tribally and federally chartered institutions that work to strengthen and lead tribal communities in higher education.

 The university is an active member of the University of the Arctic.
 UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

 Governance

-Iḷisaġvik College is sanctioned by the Inupiat Community of the Arctic Slope (ICAS) tribal government.
-Iḷisaġvik College weaves Iñupiaq values into all its activities because it believes these values make its students and educational community stronger, more cohesive and more successful.
-Being true to the core values of the culture it predominantly serves helps to make Iḷisaġvik a valued and contributing member of that culture.
-By helping to strengthen the language and traditions of the Iñupiat, Iḷisaġvik fulfills its role as a distinctly indigenous institution that aims to enhance the local culture, while helping its students gain a foothold in the economy of the 21st century.
-Iḷisaġvik's goal is to create successful graduates who can incorporate their traditional values into modern life and, in doing so, enhances both.
+Iḷisaġvik College is governed by a board of trustees representing communities across the North Slope Borough.
+Established in 1995 by municipal ordinance as an independent non-profit entity, it is sanctioned by the Inupiat Community of the Arctic Slope (ICAS) tribal government as Alaska's only federally recognized tribal college.The college is accredited by the Northwest Commission on Colleges and Universities (NWCCU).

+The institution's curriculum integrates traditional Iñupiaq values, culture, and language into post-secondary academic, vocational, and technical programs.